 My initial impressions of it were that it was very frustrating ("This is stupid!
 Why can't I drag tasks!"), but then, once the concept behind it clicked, it was a real a-ha moment – most apps are designed with neurotypical users in mind, which is not really something that was obvious to me until I tried Lunatask.

 Why reinvent a to-do list?

 We built our lists around the idea that there’s a constant stream of incoming small tasks that ideally need to be done as soon as possible.
-That also means that 20 similarly sized todos from earlier must be checked off – you would be piling tasks in front of you otherwise.
+That also means the same number of similarly sized tasks from earlier must be checked off – you would be piling tasks in front of you otherwise.